solita/solita.github.com/_posts/2015-08-11-swift-ly-moving-forward.md

-In [WWDC 2015](https://developer.apple.com/videos/wwdc/2015/) this past June, Apple announced the customary new versions of OS X, iOS and Swift, along with a new Xcode.
+In [WWDC 2015](https://developer.apple.com/videos/wwdc/2015/) this past June, Apple announced the customary new versions of OS X, iOS and Swift, along with a new Xcode toolset.
 Currently iOS 9 and Xcode 7 are in beta, and the final versions will ship in the fall - with [Swift 2.0](https://developer.apple.com/swift/blog/?id=29), which will also be open sourced.
 Apple has made it very clear that Swift is the future for iOS and OS X development.